A short time ago, I wrote a post about the best colored pencil papers. Jana Botkin read that post and had a question.

 Bristol paper is a more economical paper.
 Usually acid-free and generally heavier than other papers, it’s often referred to as “Bristol board”; usually 100-lb (270 gsm).

 It comes in two surfaces.
 The smooth (or regular) surface is very smooth and somewhat slick.

 Vellum finish has a little more tooth and is ideal for drawing.
-I have a pad of it in my paper drawer and use it for article illustrations, but layering a lot of color can be difficult with use of solvents or workable fixative.
+I have a pad of it in my paper drawer and use it for article illustrations, but layering a lot of color can be difficult without the use of solvents or workable fixative.

-Bristol generally comes only in white and is available from a variety of manufacturers.
-I currently am using Strathmore Bristol Vellum, but have also used—and liked—Beinfang and other brands.
+Bristol comes only in white and is available from a variety of manufacturers.
+I currently am using Beinfang Bristol Vellum because it’s available in 146 pounds.